Joshua Tree National Park

 Plenty of parking is available at the trailhead and primitive restrooms.
 No facilities on the trail or at the oasis.

 In this high desert, it is very easy to avoid the glare of human civilization.
 Just walk a few feet away from any road or camp and you are in total darkness.
-Also, the skies are clear most night of the year due to the low rainfall.
+Also, the skies are clear most nights of the year due to the low rainfall.